 In a highly competitive market, service-based businesses need to capitalize on any opportunity to set themselves apart from their (often very similar) competitors.
 While implementation, system details, and service management are all important, perhaps the best way to distinguish your business is to foster strong customer relationships based on the quality of your service.

-Err on the Side of Communication
+1. Err on the Side of Communication

 Service definition is vital to service management.
 You need to make sure that you and your customer are on the same page regarding what to expect (or not expect) from your service offerings.
 This includes what your services do and don’t encompass, eligibility, potential limitations, costs, how to get assistance when needed, and more.

-This level of definition shouldn’t stop with the customer — the best service organizations also clearly delineate any internal efforts needed to provide and support their service.
+This level of the definition shouldn’t stop with the customer — the best service organizations also clearly delineate any internal efforts needed to provide and support their service.

-Automate When Possible
+3. Automate When Possible

 In general, service delivery automation is high return and low risk, and more and more service organizations are finding ways to cut costs and provide a simpler customer experience by reducing human involvement.

-Track Employee Availability
+4. Track Employee Availability

-Like any business, your company has a finite amount of resources and you want to use these wisely.
+Like any business, your company has a finite amount of resources and you want to use them wisely.
 To understand your current resource needs (and to anticipate future resource needs), service organizations need to be able to track employee schedules and capacities.
-With this visibility into your resource utilization, you can schedule in accordance with current projects and sales forecasts, and ensure that no resource is over- or underutilized.
+With this visibility into your resource utilization, you can schedule in accordance with current projects and sales forecasts, and ensure that no resource is overutilized or underutilized.

 5. Do Market Research